 Before you board, note that some Christmas lights can't be viewed by bus.
 Carnaby and Covent Garden are both pedestrianised.
-No buses roll down Bond Street either— though you glimpse those magnificent peacock feathers from any bus travelling along Piccadilly at the bottom end of Bond Street, or along Oxford Street at the top.
+No buses roll down Bond Street either — though you glimpse those magnificent crowns (new for this year!) from any bus travelling along Piccadilly at the bottom end of Bond Street, or along Oxford Street at the top.

 The best bus route to see London's Christmas lights